 ONC-Authorized Certification Bodies (ONC-ACBs) are required to conduct ongoing surveillance activities to assess whether certified health IT not only meets the requirements of certification in a controlled testing environment, but also continues to do so when implemented and used in a production environment ("in-the-field").
-Similarly, ONC-ACBs must conduct surveillance to assess whether developers of certified health IT comply with other requirements (e.g., mandatory disclosure of all known material types of costs, proper use of the ONC Certified Health IT Certification and Design Mark) under the Program.
-ONC-ACBs must develop annual surveillance plans in accordance with ONC-issued guidance outlining their approach to meeting the Program’s requirements for surveillance.
+Similarly, ONC-ACBs must conduct surveillance to assess whether Certified Health IT Developers comply with other requirements (e.g., mandatory disclosure of all known material types of costs, proper use of the ONC Certified Health IT Certification and Design Mark) under the Certification Program.
+ONC-ACBs must develop annual surveillance plans in accordance with ONC-issued guidance outlining their approach to meeting the Certification Program’s requirements for surveillance.

 - Randomized Surveillance: ONC-ACBs are also permitted, at their discretion, to conduct randomized surveillance of certified health IT.